Depth lower bounds in Stabbing Planes for combinatorial principles: Introduction

 After its introduction as a proof system in the work \cite{DBLP:conf/innovations/BeameFIKPPR18} by Beame, Fleming, Impagliazzo, Kolokolova, Pankratov, Pitassi and Robere, {\em Stabbing Planes} received great attention.
 The quasipolynomial upper bound for the size of refuting Tseitin contradictions in $\SP$ given in \cite{DBLP:conf/innovations/BeameFIKPPR18} was surprisingly extended to $\CP$ in the work of \cite{DBLP:conf/coco/DadushT20} of Dadush and Tiwari refuting a long-standing conjecture.
 Recently in \cite{Fleming21}, Fleming, G\"{o}\"{o}s, Impagliazzo, Pitassi, Robere, Tan and Wigderson were further developing the initial results proved in \cite{DBLP:conf/innovations/BeameFIKPPR18} making important progress on the question whether all Stabbing Planes proofs can be somehow efficiently simulated by Cutting Planes.

-Significant lower bounds for size can be obtained in $\SP$, but in a limited way, using modern developments of a technique for $\CP$ based on communication complexity of search problems introduced by Impagliazzo, Pitassi, Urquhart in \cite{impagliazzo1994upper}: in \cite{DBLP:conf/innovations/BeameFIKPPR18} it is proven that size $S$ and depth $D$ $\SP$ refutations imply treelike $ \Res(\CP)$ proofs of size $O(S)$ and width $O(D)$; Kojevnikov \cite{DBLP:conf/sat/Kojevnikov07}, improving the {\em interpolation method} introduced for $\Res(\CP)$ by Kraj\'i\v{c}ek \cite{DBLP:journals/jsyml/Krajicek98}, gave exponential lower bounds for treelike $\Res(\CP)$ when the width of the clauses (i.e. the number of linear inequalities in a clause) is bounded by $o(n/ \log n)$.
+Significant lower bounds for depth can be obtained for $\SP$, using modern developments of a technique for $\CP$ based on communication complexity of search problems introduced by Impagliazzo, Pitassi, Urquhart in \cite{impagliazzo1994upper}: in \cite{DBLP:conf/innovations/BeameFIKPPR18} it is proven that size $S$ and depth $D$ $\SP$ refutations imply treelike $ \Res(\CP)$ proofs of size $O(S)$ and width $O(D)$; Kojevnikov \cite{DBLP:conf/sat/Kojevnikov07}, improving the {\em interpolation method} introduced for $\Res(\CP)$ by Kraj\'i\v{c}ek \cite{DBLP:journals/jsyml/Krajicek98}, gave exponential lower bounds for treelike $\Res(\CP)$ when the width of the clauses (i.e. the number of linear inequalities in a clause) is bounded by $o(n/ \log n)$.
+However \cite{DBLP:conf/innovations/BeameFIKPPR18} shows that there are no $n/\log n$ depth treelike $ \Res(\CP)$ proofs of the given formula at all.
 Hence these lower bounds are applicable only to very specific classes of formulas (whose hardness comes from boolean circuit hardness) and only to $\SP$ refutations of low depth.

 Nevertheless $\SP$ appears to be a strong proof system.
 Firstly notice that the condition terminating a path in a proof is not a trivial contradiction like in resolution, but is the infeasibility of an $\LP$, which is only a polynomial time verifiable condition.
 Hence linear size $\SP$ proofs might be already a strong class of $\SP$ proofs, since they can hide a polynomial growth into one final node whence to run the verification of the terminating condition.